Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: INTRODUCTION

 \subsection{Overview}

-We present three novel contributions in this work: \begin{enumerate} \item The development of a polyurethane-based VBTS gel \item VBTS mechanical resilience evaluations \item VBTS model-free sensitivity evaluations \end{enumerate} We begin by describing both our silicone and polyurethane gel fabrication techniques in Section \ref{sec:gel_fab}.
-Then, we present the parameters and procedures for our resilience and sensitivity evaluations in Section \ref{sec:evaluation}.
-The results of these tests demonstrate that the polyurethane gel is more physically robust than the silicone gel, in Section \ref{sec:results}, and outcomes are discussed in \ref{sec:discussion}.
-Finally, we include a repetitive bottle cap loosening and tightening demonstration in Section \ref{sec:demo} before concluding in Section \ref{sec:conclusion}.
+We present two novel contributions in this work: \begin{enumerate} \item The formal introduction and fabrication methodology of polyurethane VBTS gels for improved sensor resilience, and \item A reproducible, learning-free sensor characterization framework for quantifying VBTS resilience (across compressive, shear, and abrasive wear) and force/spatial sensitivity. \end{enumerate} We begin by describing both our baseline silicone and polyurethane gel fabrication techniques in Section \ref{sec:gel_fab}.
+Then, we present the parameters and procedures for our resilience and sensitivity characterizations in Section \ref{sec:evaluation}.
+Results describing the tradeoff between resilience and sensitivity are detailed in Section \ref{sec:results}, and outcomes are discussed in Section \ref{sec:discussion}.
+Finally, we include a bottle cap loosening and tightening demonstration in Section \ref{sec:demo} to validate resilience results in a real-world use case before concluding in Section \ref{sec:conclusion}.